TNO-MPC/protocols.risk_propagation/README.md

-# TNO MPC Lab - Protocols - Secure Risk Propagation
+# TNO PET Lab - secure Multi-Party Computation (MPC) - Protocols - Secure Risk Propagation

-The TNO MPC lab consists of generic software components, procedures, and functionalities developed and maintained on a regular basis to facilitate and aid in the development of MPC solutions.
-The lab is a cross-project initiative allowing us to integrate and reuse previously developed MPC functionalities to boost the development of new protocols and solutions.
+The TNO PET Lab consists of generic software components, procedures, and functionalities developed and maintained on a regular basis to facilitate and aid in the development of PET solutions.
+The lab is a cross-project initiative allowing us to integrate and reuse previously developed PET functionalities to boost the development of new protocols and solutions.

 The package tno.mpc.protocols.risk_propagation is part of the TNO Python Toolbox.